Conservative Colloquium

 Because the essential public purpose of marriage is for the sake of children, sex is naturally relevant because children naturally come from the union of the two different sexes.
 Skin color has no relevance when it comes to love, children, and family.
 Thus this comparison to race that the other side appeals to ad nauseam is simply invalid.

-But naturally, those who believe that civil marriage has nothing to do with children, parenting, and/or family will see a parallel between banning interracial marriage and banning same-sex “marriage.”
+But naturally, those who believe that civil marriage has nothing to do with children, parenting, and/or family will see a parallel between banning interracial marriage and withholding legal recognition from same-sex sexual relationships.
 The anti-marriage side is merely drawing a logical conclusion from their flawed premise about marriage and children.

 The anti-marriage side is often merely trying to use the emotional force of civil rights and racial language to advance their cause without addressing the key question at hand: is civil marriage about children or not?
 They wish to beg the question and assume what they should be attempting to prove.
 In fact, this is a tactic that merely serves to whip up their own side into a frenzy and to put the intellectually ill-equipped and unprepared on the defensive.